bpafoshizle/Getting-and-Cleaning-Data/Codebook.md

 80. frequency_BodyBodyGyroMag_meanFreq - numeric - units are radians/second -- ex: -0.45345956
 81. frequency_BodyBodyGyroJerkMag_mean - numeric - units are radians/second -- ex: -0.45345956
 82. frequency_BodyBodyGyroJerkMag_meanFreq - numeric - units are radians/second -- ex: -0.45345956

+## Code Book for tidyAvg.csv
+1. SUBJECT_ID - integer - identifies the subject who performed the activity for each sample.
+Range: 1 to 30
+2. ACTIVITY_LABEL - character/factor - Describes what the activity was.
+Values (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, or LAYING)
+3. mean - numeric - the average of all the non-id columns for each subject and activity from tidy.csv